Configuring partial order fulfillment for out-of-stock items

 - Click Save.

-Customize the recurring charge confirmation notification
+Recurring charge confirmation notification

 Note: Customizing email notifications requires custom coding.
 Custom coding is not supported by Recharge per the Recharge design and integration policy.